stevelederer/okta-auth-swift/README.md

 ### OktaAuthStatus

 Base status class that implements some common functions for the statuses.
-Please use `statusType` getter to check for the status type and perform downcast
+Use `statusType` getter to check for the status type and perform downcast operation

 #### canReturn